omniaintranet/OmniaDocsG2/admin-settings/tenant-settings/user-management/user-types/index.rst

 User profile completion
 *****************************
 This is a new tab in Omnia 7.7.
 User profile completion can work quite differently in Omnia 7.7 and later.
-All can now be done through the user profile card.
+All edits can now be done on the user profile card.
 On this tab you work with the settings for profile completion.
 (The previous, classic, functionality for profile completion is also available).

 .. image:: tab-profile-completion.png